LegacyCodeHQ/eureka/README.md

 The command will start a web server on port 7080.
 Visit the app on `localhost:7080`.

+#### Known issues

+- Throws exceptions when visiting binary or empty files.

 ### 3. Module dependency diagram (experimental)

 ![PlantUML component diagram](docs/images/modules.png)